Leigh Wood (boxer): Wood vs. Warrington

 Wood was ordered by the WBA, on 30 May 2023, to make a mandatory championship defense against the #1 ranked contender Otabek Kholmatov.
 Exactly two months later however, the sanctioning body approved Wood's request to make a voluntary title defense against the former two-time IBF featherweight champion Josh Warrington, with the stipulation that the winner face Kholmatov within 120 days of their fight taking place.
 The fight took place on 7 October 2023, at the Utilita Arena Sheffield in Sheffield, England.
 Wood won the fight by a seventh-round knockout.
 He was down 58–56, 59–55 and 59–55 on the judges' scorecards at the time of the stoppage.
 Warrington had furthermore landed nearly twice as many total punches (104 to 53) and power punches (79 to 40) by that point as well.
 Wood vacated the featherweight championship with immediate effect on October 17, 2023.

 Wood vs. Cacace

 After 18 months away from competitive boxing, Wood returned to the ring to challenge IBO super-featherweight champion Anthony Cacace at Nottingham Arena on 10 May 2025, but lost by stoppage in the ninth round.

 Wood vs. Warrington II

-Wood is scheduled to face Josh Warrington in a rematch of their fight from 2023 at Nottingham Arena on 21 February 2026.
+Wood faced Josh Warrington in a rematch of their fight from 2023 at Nottingham Arena on 21 February 2026.
+He won by unanimous decision.